 As mentioned above, by our definition, any journey that travels slower than the speed limit experiences delay.
-The total delay metric adds up all the delay experienced on a road link during that year, across all vehicles, so shows the links which experience the most cumulative delay.
+The total delay metric adds up all the delay experienced on a road link during an aggregation period, across all vehicles, so shows the links which experience the most cumulative delay.
 This could show a highly trafficked road as experiencing more total delay than a lower trafficked road, even if the average delay per vehicle might be higher on the road with less traffic.

 Total delay is expressed in vehicle hours delay (VHD).
-This metric is normalised by dividing by the length of the link.
-This is necessary because otherwise longer links would appear to have a number of days of available data.
+This metric is normalised by dividing by the length of the link to ensure values are comparable between different links.
 This is necessary because the road network changes during the year (for example, a junction upgrade may be completed, a speed limit may change, or a lane might be added).
 In some cases, a road link will be given a new link identifier in the network model we use to represent traffic (the NTIS network model), or a link might be split in two, or two links might be merged into one.